codebytere/node-mac-contacts/README.md

 console.log(`New contact was ${success ? 'saved' : 'not saved'}.`)
 ```

-This method will return `false` if access to Contacts has not been granted.

 ### contacts.deleteContact(name)

 * `name` String (required) - The first, last, or full name of a contact.